nsip/sif3-training-java/SIF3Training/README.md

 ## Version from Jan 22, 2019: Updates SIF3 Framework Library v0.14.0
 - New libraries support XQUERYTEMPLATE functionality also known as Named Query Templates.

+## Version from Jan 31, 2019: Updates SIF3 Framework Library v0.14.1
+- New libraries support for Dynamic Queries

 # Download Instructions

 How to download this project: